Uncertainty and financial market resilience: Evidence from China: Empirical analysis

+For the TVP-VAR model, we employ Markov Chain Monte Carlo (MCMC) sampling to generate 10,000 draws, discarding the first 1,000 iterations as burn-in \citep{FJ-Tang-Liu-Zhou-2022-JIntFinancMarkInstMoney}.
+After obtaining the impulse response functions for all series within each sub-market, we apply principal component analysis (PCA) to construct a representative indicator for each sub-market.
+These indicators are then aggregated to derive a comprehensive measure for the total financial market.
+Table~\ref{Table_Description_TVPVAR} presents the model-fitting results for all markets.

-Table~\ref{t2} shows the descriptive statistics of the dynamic parameters for the TVP-VAR model.
-According to the CD statistic, it can be seen that all parameters do not reject the null hypothesis of convergence to the posterior distribution at the 5\% confidence level, and the posterior means of all the parameters are within the 95\% confidence intervals.
-Meanwhile, the ineffective factors are all less than 100, which implies that both the sampling and the model fitting are valid.
-In addition, we also plot the sample auto-correlation function, the sample path, and the posterior distribution of MCMC sampling.
-Limited to space, only the simulation of the total market is shown here, as shown in Fig.~\ref{Fig_Res_MCMC}.
-It can be seen that the sample path is more stable and the sample autocorrelation decreases smoothly, indicating that MCMC sampling can effectively generate samples with lower autocorrelation.
+Based on the CD statistic, the null hypothesis of convergence to the posterior distribution cannot be rejected at the 5\% confidence level, and the posterior means of all parameters lie within their respective 95\% credible intervals.
+Moreover, the inefficiency factors are all below 100, indicating that both the sampling and model estimation are reliable.
+Fig.~\ref{Fig_MCMC} illustrates the MCMC diagnostics for the total market, including the sample autocorrelation functions, sample paths, and posterior distributions.
+The results reveal that the sample paths are stable and the autocorrelations decline smoothly, confirming that the MCMC procedure effectively produces samples with low serial dependence.